 Members also set our union’s priorities.
 Members elect officers, set bargaining priorities, and vote to ratify the contract.
 Union members also bring forward many of their own proposals and projects for the union to act on.

-To become a member of UAW 2865, you pay a one-time initiation fee of $10, and when you’re employed in a position covered by the contract (when you’re working as a GSI, TA, Reader or Tutor), you pay a small amount of your wages in dues (currently 1.44%) that provides UAW 2865 with the resources necessary to bargain and enforce a strong contract.
+To become a member of UAW 2865, you pay a one-time initiation fee of $10, and when you’re employed in a position covered by the contract (when you’re working as a GSI, GSR, SR, RA, TA, Reader or Tutor), you pay a small amount of your wages in dues (currently 1.44%) that provides UAW 2865 with the resources necessary to bargain and enforce a strong contract.
 Students can become members even when they’re not currently employed by the University in a position under the contract.

 Dues provide the financial resources that give UAW 2865 access to legal advice, experienced staff, office supplies, and other materials necessary to remain a strong collective advocate for student-worker rights.

 About a third of dues supports our local union.
 This includes preparing for and engaging in contract negotiations, enforcing the contract and helping Academic Student Employees with grievances, educating workers about their rights under the contract, and other initiatives that advance student-workers interests.

 Another third of dues money goes into the UAW Strike Fund, which maintains our ability to take strike action if necessary.
 For example, the UAW Strike Fund paid striking workers benefits of $400/week for all six weeks of the 2022 UC-UAW strike (In February 2023, the UAW International Executive Board increased strike benefits so that future strikers will receive $500/week).
-Some of this money is used to organize other workers, like UC Postdocs and Academic Researchers, and academic employees at Harvard, Columbia, Caltech, and USC, NIH Postdocs, and more!
+Some of this money is also used to organize other workers, like UC Postdocs and Academic Researchers, academic employees at Harvard, Columbia, Caltech, and USC, NIH Postdocs, and more!